 The accompanying notes to the financial statements provide information essential to a full understanding of the government-wide and fund financial statements.
-The notes to the financial statements begin on page 35 of this report.
+The notes to the financial statements can be found in the financial section of this report.

 Required Supplementary Information (RSI)